anon-blue/anon.blue/README.txt

                                                                       nini1fuck
-you ti you ti this fucking gu
+you ti you ti this fucking guy,i'm going to kill you this son of bitch.